sarrouti/SemBioNLQA/README.md

+SemBioNLQA: A semantic biomedical question answering system for retrieving exact and ideal answers to natural language questions

 SemBioNLQA - Semantic Biomedical Natural Language Question Answering - has the ability to handle the kinds of yes/no questions, factoid questions, list questions and summary questions that are commonly asked in the biomedical domain.
 It is aimed to be able to accept a variety of natural language